 If you are a teenager suffering from acne, this is only normal.
 Acne is a natural part of your transition from childhood to adulthood.
-The extreme hormonal fluctuations play a big role in causing your skin to break out with acne.
+The extreme hormonal fluctuations play a big role in causing your skin to break out.
 As for adults, acne may be a sign of local infections; it also can be brought about by internal toxicity, heavy menstruation, pre-menopause or hormonal imbalance, poor nutrition and weakened immune system.
 Bottom line is your skin is producing excessive sebum; the thick oily excretion that blocks up the pores.

 Nutrients That Fight Acne

 One of the overlooked nutrients needed for defense against skin issues is Zinc.
 Make sure you are getting Zinc together with other important nutrition.
 This necessary mineral is needed in the body to naturally heal itself.
 Zinc is also important for the health of the nerve tissue and the skin.